-10.1.1 FEMA Individual Assistance (FEMA IA)
+12.1.1 FEMA Individual Assistance (FEMA IA)

-FEMA IA will be determined and verified by PRHFA through the FEMA database.
+Federal Emergency Management Administration Individual Assistance (FEMA IA) will be determined and verified by PRHFA through the FEMA database.
 If PRHFA is unable to verify the FEMA IA amount through the FEMA database, PRHFA will use the payment amount provided by the Applicant at the time of application.
 If an Applicant is able to provide documentation demonstrating that the FEMA IA amount provided by the FEMA database includes amounts not paid to cover structural loss, PRHFA will use the documentation provided by the Applicant to adjust the FEMA IA amount considered in the DOB analysis.
-The documentation provided by the Applicant by the Applicant must come from FEMA.
+The documentation provided by the Applicant must come from FEMA.

-10.1.2 FEMA National Flood Insurance Program (NFIP)
+12.1.2 FEMA National Flood Insurance Program (NFIP)